aliakhlaghiii/Gene_expression/README.md

 2. calculate_sd(gene): Calculate the standard deviation of expression values for a specific gene.
 3. calculate_median(gene): Calculate the median expression value for a specific gene.
 4. calculate_differential(gene): Calculate the differential expression of a specific gene (normal mean - HCC mean).
-5. above_threshold(gene, threshold): filter the genes that their values are above the threshold.
+5. above_threshold(gene, threshold): filter the gene expressions above the threshold with its sample name.
 ### AnalysisReport
 #### purpose:
 Manages the display and output of analysis results in a suitable format.